 A Hole that is in need of a Post.”

 Setting Fence Posts–Addressing the Weakest Link

-There is an appealing simplicity to digging a post hole.
-A manly occupation, reminiscent of splitting logs.
+There is an appealing simplicity to setting a fence post; digging a post hole is a manly occupation, reminiscent of splitting logs.
 The pure physical exertion of both are drawn back to the Boy Scouts or the YMCA with the belief in good character born from hard physical activity.
 So why is it that spending an entire day, several days, setting fence posts, digging holes, brings out in us something less than character?
 Something closer to the sing-song string of four letter words wailed out to the neighborhood in anger and frustration while struggling with thick sticky clay or webs of tree roots or chunks of shale and rock or, God forbid, that hollow clink of having cracked the ceramic housing of the main water line.

 If our post holes were excavated in nothing more than clean black dirt it would be all the things we anticipated when deciding to dig those fence posts in the first place.
 The stamina of pure physical exertion, working down the line one hole at a time as if we were mowing the lawn; what we’ve accomplished and what we haven’t is clearly identified.

 When you encounter those holes with the obstructions mentioned above, you have a few options.
 Other than shrugging and deciding that the hole is in fact deep enough–when it clearly is not.
 You can rent an auger, managed normally by two men.
 In some cases this will help work through clay and small stones.
 But it will be ineffective against larger rock and if encountering roots, there is the danger of the auger yanking free of even the tightest grips.

 You can work the obstructions with a long iron digging bar, driving it into the bottom of the hole repeatedly, working it loose and returning to the hand posthole digger for a few more inches progress.